petra66orii/cats-are-love/README.md

 # Target Audience

 This website is targeted at people who are on the lookout for a cat to adopt, whether they are families with children, couples of any age or people that live alone and want a furry and sweet companion.
-The website is simple to use, it contains testimonies from previous clients that adopted through us, a gallery with the cats that we have in the shelter and a section with a form to apply for adopting a cat.
+The website is simple to use, it contains testimonies from previous clients that adopted through us, a gallery with some of the cats we have in the shelter and a section with a form where the user can complete and send to the shelter.

 ## User Stories